apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Sam Asghari Files for Divorce From Britney Spears - E!
-Online**
+**Armed defendant identified in police SUV takedown, charged with multiple crimes, Nassau police say**

-You can read more about it [here](https://www.eonline.com/news/1383322/sam-asghari-files-for-divorce-from-britney-spears).
+You can read more about it [here](https://www.newsday.com/long-island/crime/police-suv-takedown-north-bellmore-ryder-iyjtrsz3).

 ## Requirements
 - Python 3.8